Justin Leppitsch: AFL career

+In 1997 he was a member of the inaugural Brisbane Lions team following the Bears merger with Fitzroy.

 His breakout season was in 1999 under new coach Leigh Matthews, when he won the Brisbane Best and Fairest award, was selected as All-Australian for the first time and represented Australia in International Rules.

 Under Matthews, Leppitsch became a key component of the Lions spine, playing centre half back in the club's three premiership sides from 2001 to 2003 and earned All-Australian status three times.

 Late in his career, Leppitsch battled a chronic hamstring-related back injury which inevitably ended his career due to the resulting calf muscle wastage.
 He announced his immediate retirement from the AFL on 5 June 2006.

 He was inducted into the Brisbane Lions Hall of Fame in 2012.

 Coaching career

 Assistant coaching roles

 In October 2006, Leppitsch had accepted a position as an assistant coach with the Brisbane Lions.
 He later signed with Richmond to be an assistant coach in September 2009.